 For hundreds of years, mahogany harvesting for European furniture and shipbuilding made the British colony of Belize (then called British Honduras) profitable.
 It was only in the mid-20th century that agriculture exports eclipsed hardwood.
 Sugarcane has been especially lucrative and the past few years have seen record harvests.
 Our satellite maps and drone footage confirm this: the formerly green submontane forests and pine savannas along the Belize River are now quilted with destruction.
 Canals dredged, wetlands drained, clear-cut forests replaced with the green but sterile lines of monoculture.
 Indeed, from space, Belize’s western border with Guatemala can be clearly delineated: much of Belize’s forests are still intact, while Guatemala’s are in patches.

-Says Dr. Howard Quigley, director of Panthera’s Jaguar Program, and a companion today on our journey: “Two decades ago, there was a huge forest that stretched from eastern Guatemala through the middle of Belize.
+Says Dr. Howard Quigley, Director of Panthera’s Jaguar Program, and a companion today on our journey: “Two decades ago, there was a huge forest that stretched from eastern Guatemala through the middle of Belize.
 Now, most of that forest is gone.”
 Conservation efforts of the last several decades have protected some of the northern and northwestern forests, and these precious forests funnel southward to a bottleneck here in central Belize.
 A dour Howard regards the wasteland: “The forest used to be fifty miles wide.
 Now it’s five miles wide.”

-In a year’s time, these black fields will be planted with sugar cane, to be threshed and sold on global markets, at a bulk price to the lowest bidder.
+In a year’s time, these black fields will be planted with sugar cane, to be threshed and sold on global markets, at a bulk price to the highest bidder.
 A good short-term cash influx, but is it sustainable?